 Streaming and mobile devices have forever altered how we create, deliver, and view narrative content.
-As screenwriters, we have to adapt to this new environment without losing sight of a compelling story and engaging characters.
+As screenwriters, we have to adapt to this changing environment without losing sight of a compelling story and engaging characters.

 That’s where I come in.

 An Introductory Class on Adapting Your Work for Hollywood

 Saturday, February 25, 10 a.m. – 12 noon PST

 Turning a book into a screenplay is never easy.
 But when the book is yours, it can be even harder – especially if you’re a first-time screenwriter.

 In this short online class, veteran Hollywood scribe Randall Jahnson (The Doors, The Mask of Zorro) offers an overview of the unique challenges book writers face when adapting their work for the large and small screen.

 Randall will take the mystery out of the process by examining the narrative differences between scripts and books.
 You’ll learn about the limits of time and space placed on all screenplays, and examine the essential elements of cinematic storytelling, showing not telling, and how to reveal character, not build it.
 And, of course, the fundamentals of the screenplay format will be covered.

 The takeaway is a deeper understanding of the screenwriting process so that when you begin the journey of adapting your own book you’ll be prepared for – not intimidated by – the creative and practical do’s and don’ts.

 This two-hour interactive class will be presented on Zoom on Saturday February 25 from 10 a.m. to 12 noon.
 The cost is $50.